Allium: Toxicity

 Dogs and cats are very susceptible to poisoning after the consumption of certain species.
-Even cattle have suffered onion toxicosis.
+Cattle have occasionally suffered onion toxicosis as well.
 Vegetables of the Allium genus can cause digestive disorders for human beings.

 Uses

 The genus includes many economically important species.
 These include onions (A. cepa), French shallots (A. oschaninii), leeks (A. ampeloprasum), garlic (A. sativum), and herbs such as scallions (various Allium species) and chives (A. schoenoprasum).
 Some have been used as traditional medicines.

-This genus also includes species that are abundantly gathered from the wild such as wild garlic (Allium ursinum) and ramps (Allium tricoccum).
+This genus also includes species that are abundantly gathered from the wild such as wild garlic (Allium ursinum) in Europe and ramps (Allium tricoccum) in North America.